wired-R/minilog/README.md

 # minilog
-golang minimalistic package for logging
+Golang minimalistic package for logging

+Color output logs

+The possibility of logging to a file

 ```
 go get github.com/wired-R/minilog